This article was updated on 28 March 2022.

 - Brianna found her ideal job through a PaTH Internship

 - Employability Skills Training helps Jesse start fresh in the fitness industry

-- Thanks to the Youth Jobs PaTH program Billie found a job she loves working with horses
+- Thanks to the Youth Jobs PaTH program Brooke found a job she loves working with children

 - Employability Skills Training gave Rebecca the edge that helped her get a job at Café 89

 - Cory turned his hobby into his dream job working on cars

 - From six years unemployed to a career in hospitality!

 - Liam on the right track thanks to Youth Jobs PaTH

 Youth Jobs PaTH also helps employers by preparing young people, so that they are ready to be hired.
 Through Youth Jobs PaTH, employers can trial a young person in the workplace, and receive a wage subsidy if the young person is then employed.